Azure/azure-service-operator/docs/services/mysql/mysql.md

 The `resourceGroup` is the resource group of the MySQL server and MySQL database, provide the MySQL server name in `server` and MySQL database name in `dbName`.

-The operator supports grant spefied previleges using the concept of `roles`, and supports to assign one or more previleges from the list:
+The operator supports grant specified previleges using the concept of `roles`, and supports to assign one or more privileges from the list:

 ##### `SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER`.

 The username is defined by `username`.
-The MySQL server admin secret is stored in k8s specified by `adminSecret` or from specific keyvault created by end user `adminSecretKeyVault`.
+The MySQL server admin secret is stored in the secret with name `adminSecret` in the  keyvault named `adminSecretKeyVault`.

-End user can store the user scerect to keyvault by `keyVaultToStoreSecrets` or use the k8s default secret to store.

 ## Deploy, view and delete resources